mmarkin/GPS-NTP-Timeserver/README.md

 ![Display3_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/Display3.jpg)

-The switch can also turn the displays off since OLED displays can wear out if they are active all the time, especially if they show information that does not change much.
+The switch can also turn the displays off since OLED displays can wear out if they are active all the time, especially if they show information that doesn't change much.
 See the schematic diagram below for more details.

 The second display is optional, the code posted here runs without it.
 However with multiple clocks it's a handy way to make sure they are all connected and being served.